 Each article, written to be genuinely useful rather than keyword-optimised, contributes to a topical cluster that reinforces the practice’s authority in Google’s assessment.
 This is what content marketing for architecture firms produces at scale: not just individual rankings, but an interconnected body of work that compounds over time and operates independently of the referral network.

 For those interested in how AI search fits into this picture, answer engine optimisation for professional services explains what the content requirements look like and why the quality bar has raised.
+For a practical guide to implementing it, see how to optimise content for AI search.

 Frequently asked questions